Download a handy printable version of this Bond Cleaning Checklist at the bottom of this page.

 - Begin with dry cleaning tasks (such as dusting, vacuuming and sweeping) before wiping surfaces down with a damp cloth or mopping

-- Don’t forget about mess created by your pets.
+- Don’t forget about the mess created by your pets.
 Give kennels, tanks and cages a good clean.
 Fumigate the property if required

 - Arrange to dispose of any hazardous or prohibited moving items that your removalist can’t carry.
 For more information on items classified as hazardous and dangerous goods, review our Moving House Do’s and Don’ts Checklist.